By Joel Don

 If social media behemoths such as LinkedIn can’t protect your double secret login credentials, should you be worried about security when you register with a new, gotta-have website or social media service?
 In my experience the answer is: probably.
 Not too long ago, Mark Zuckerberg’s Facebook account was hacked as a result of lax security protocols.
 Since major league players such as LinkedIn and Facebook don’t always get it right (by failing to stay current with security best practices), what about smaller social sites and new purveyors of all manner of widgets, plug-ins and add-ons?

 Let’s start with your first point of contact with a new website or online tool: registration.
 Do you see “https” (vs http) in the website URL?
 If not, technically anything you type is being transmitted in clear, unencrypted text.
-The Facebook hack apparently was the result of an off-the-shelf eavesdropping browser add-on that can monitor unencrypted traffic at public Wi-Fi hotspots.
+The Facebook hack apparently was the result of an off-the-shelf eavesdropping browser add-on that can monitor unencrypted traffic at public Wi-Fi hotspots, tips for your data security.
 Lesson: while you are sipping your triple-shot non-fat latte and listening to some cool Benny Golson riffs at your local java shop, the person sitting on the comfy leather couch might be siphoning your keystrokes.

 My all-time favorite website security gaff is the new user registration or password reset confirmation email fail.
 When you register at a site or request a password reset and the response is to email your username and/or password, you might as well have tweeted your login information to the world.
 Unless email is sent in an encrypted format, as it passes from server to server around the globe, it can be read by hackers using server “sniffer” apps.
 OK, the chances might be considered remote, but remember that it has been well-reported that the U.S. government is already an active consumer of private emails.
 If the government is reading your stuff, so can the hackers.